sifrr/sifrr-animate/README.md

 -   `delay` - (in miliseconds) number or function, delay before start of animation (in ms)

 If from values are not given (or object doesn't have that property), they will start from 0.
-If a function for `time`, `delay`, `to` is given, it will be called with index of target to animate (starting from 0) and return value will be used as corresponding value for that target.
+If a function for `time`, `delay`, `to` is given, it will be called with index of target to animate (starting from 0) and return value will be used as corresponding value for that target. `this` inside these functions is `target`.

 You can add more types using bezier function values: